How to Become an RN in Idaho: 5 Steps

 Step 1: Complete an Accredited Nursing Program

-The first step of how to become an RN in Idaho is completing an accredited ADN or a BSN nursing program.
+Your first step in how to become an RN in Idaho is to earn an accredited ADN or BSN degree.
 Your education will include taking essential nursing classes, such as pharmacology and nursing fundamentals, as well as clinical rotations in different specialties, including psychiatric and pediatric care.

-Want to pursue a BSN degree in Idaho?
+Interested in BSN nursing programs in Idaho?
 Here are some of the top-rated programs to consider:

 • Lewis-Clark State College